In discussions about the national economy, policy changes can have secondary effects which outweigh the immediate effects that first occur to us.

 GDP Growth and Additional Hiring

-The GDP increases more from additional spending than it loses from the small decline in minimum wage hiring.
+The GDP increases more from additional spending than it loses from any initial, small decline in minimum wage hiring.

-A lagging effect is the addition economic activity induces employers to hire more minimum wage workers.
+Additional economic activity induces employers to hire more minimum wage workers as owners see greater consumption of their goods.

 Dollar bill image.
 Thanks to neONBRAND on unsplash.com